tap349/tap349.github.io/_posts/2017-05-02-linux-systemd.md

 - foo.service
 - foo.timer

-if using timer for associated service enable timer unit only - associated service unit will be activated when the timer is reached:
+if using timer for associated service, enable timer unit only - associated service unit will be activated when the timer is reached:

 ```sh
 $ sudo systemctl enable foo.timer